 Campground and day-use area are open with limited services.
 Camping is first-come, first-served.
-Expect limited vacancy.
-Be prepared to turn around if full.
-Do not travel far to visit.
 No group events permitted at this time.

 Hilgard Junction State Park is next to Interstate 84 at its intersection with Highway 244 near the Grande Ronde River.
 The park offers camping and daytime activities among the cottonwood and ponderosa pine.
 The Grande Ronde River flows through the park, enticing anglers, rafters and swimmers.
 Beaver, mink, deer and a variety of birds inhabit the park area and can be viewed throughout the year.